Craft

 A craft or trade is a pastime or an occupation that requires particular skills and knowledge of skilled work.
 In a historical sense, particularly the Middle Ages and earlier, the term is usually applied to people occupied in small scale production of goods, or their maintenance, for example by tinkers.
-The traditional term craftsman is nowadays often replaced by artisan and by craftsperson (craftspeople).
+The traditional term craftsman is nowadays often replaced by artisan and by craftsperson.

-Historically, the more specialized crafts with high-value products tended to concentrate in urban centers and formed guilds.
-The skill required by their professions and the need to be permanently involved in the exchange of goods often demanded a generally higher level of education, and craftsmen were usually in a more privileged position than the peasantry in societal hierarchy.
-The households of craftsmen were not as self-sufficient as those of people engaged in agricultural work, and therefore had to rely on the exchange of goods.
+Historically, the more specialized crafts with high-value products tended to concentrate in urban centers and their practitioners formed guilds.
+The skill required by their professions and the need to be permanently involved in the exchange of goods often demanded a higher level of education, and craftspeople were usually in a more privileged position than the peasantry in societal hierarchy.
+The households of artisans were not as self-sufficient as those of people engaged in agricultural work, and therefore had to rely on the exchange of goods.
 Some crafts, especially in areas such as pottery, woodworking, and various stages of textile production, could be practiced on a part-time basis by those also working in agriculture, and often formed part of village life.

-When an apprentice finished his apprenticeship, he became a journeyman searching for a place to set up his own shop and make a living.
-After he set up his own shop, he could then call himself a master of his craft.
+When an apprentice finished their apprenticeship, they became a journeyman searching for a place to set up their own shop and make a living.
+After setting up their own shop, they could then call themselves a master of their craft.

-This stepwise approach to mastery of a craft, which includes the attainment of some education and skill, has survived in some countries until today.
+This stepwise approach to mastery of a craft, which includes the attainment of some education and skill, has survived in some countries to the present day.
 But crafts have undergone deep structural changes since and during the era of the Industrial Revolution.
 The mass production of goods by large-scale industry has limited crafts to market segments in which industry's modes of functioning or its mass-produced goods do not satisfy the preferences of potential buyers.
 As an outcome of these changes, craftspeople today increasingly make use of semi-finished components or materials and adapt these to their customers' requirements or demands.
 Thus, they participate in a certain division of labour between industry and craft.

 Nature of craft skill

 The nature of craft skill and the process of its development are continually debated by philosophers, anthropologists, and cognitive scientists.
-Some scholars note that craft skill is marked by particular ways of experiencing tools and materials, whether by allowing tools to recede from focal awareness, perceiving tools and materials it terms of their practical interrelationships, or seeing aspects of work that are invisible to the untrained observer.
+Some scholars note that craft skill is marked by particular ways of experiencing tools and materials, whether by allowing tools to recede from focal awareness, perceiving tools and materials in terms of their practical interrelationships, or seeing aspects of work that are invisible to the untrained observer.
 Other scholars working on craft skill focus on observational learning and mimicry, exploring how learners visually parse the movements of experts.
 Certain researchers even de-emphasize the role of the individual craftsperson, noting the collective nature of craft understanding or emphasizing the role of materials as collaborators in the process of production.

 Classification

-There are three aspects to human creativity - art, crafts, and science.
-Roughly determined, art relies upon intuitive sensing, vision and expression, crafts upon sophisticated technique and science upon knowledge.
+There are three aspects to human creativity: art, crafts, and science.
+Roughly, art relies upon intuitive sensing, vision, and expression; crafts upon sophisticated technique; and science upon knowledge.